 - What is the procedure for applying for a place in the International Section at Maurice Ravel ?

-30th 2020.
-The written test is scheduled for Wednesday, May 6th and you will be called to an oral test by appointment on the following days.
+Completed applications must be updated before April 8th, 2022.
+The written test is scheduled for Wednesday, April 20th and you will be called to an oral test by appointment in early May.
 Successful candidates will be notified by the Rectorat in mid June.
 The school cannot give results of admission.

 - What happens at the entrance exam ?

 The entrance exam is composed of a written comprehension test as well as an oral interview.